CommandShiftHQ/start-here/README.md

-# Start Here, a boilerplate repo
+🎬 # Start Here, a boilerplate repo

-This repository is a boilerplate that can be used as a start to a `Node.js` project.
+This repository is a boilerplate that can be used as a start to a `Node.js` project without having to worry about tooling.

-When pushing to your `remote` the tests, test coverage, linting and code formatting will be checked.

 ## Instructions